initialed85/mqtt_things/README.md

 - 192.168.137.252 = Philips Hue bridge
 - /dev/ttyACM0 = USB serial port exposed by Arduino (when plugged into a Raspberry Pi)
 - 192.168.137.15 = Powertech smart plug

+## TODO

+- Consider fixing implicit behaviour in light naming ("Some Lights" = "some-lights" and vice versa)
+- Consider fixing failure to DRY throughout the *_cli.go files